BestTimesToVisit.com Logo

 packing

 Pack layers and waterproofs, no matter the season.
-The British weather is famously unpredictable, and Cambridge can experience sunshine, rain, and wind all in one day.
-A comfortable pair of walking shoes is also essential, as you'll be doing a lot of exploring on foot or by bike.
+British weather is famously unpredictable, and you can experience sunshine, rain, and wind all in one day.
+A comfortable pair of walking shoes is also essential for exploring the cobbled streets and college grounds.

 culture